gegis2/book-service/README.md

 /totalPrice?barcode={barcode}
 ```

-returns price and barcode json if succesfull \n
+    returns price and barcode json if succesfull
-returns status code if unsuccefull \n
+    returns status code if unsuccefull
         -400 if barcode contains non alphabetical/numerical characters
         -404 if book with given barcode doesnt exist